-In 2013, we formed a managed joint venture, Upsilon RFO, a Bermuda domiciled special purpose insurer ("SPI"), principally to provide additional capacity to the worldwide aggregate and per-occurrence primary and retrocessional property catastrophe excess of loss market.
+In 2013, we formed a managed fund, Upsilon RFO, a Bermuda domiciled special purpose insurer ("SPI"), principally to provide additional capacity to the worldwide aggregate and per-occurrence primary and retrocessional property catastrophe excess of loss market.
 Upsilon RFO enhances our efforts to match desirable reinsurance risk with efficient capital through a strategic capital structure.
-Original business is primarily written directly by Upsilon RFO under fully-collateralized reinsurance contracts capitalized through the sale of non-voting shares to us and Upsilon Fund, and from time to time, Renaissance Reinsurance writes business for, and then cedes it to, Upsilon RFO.
-Upsilon RFO is considered a variable interest entity ("VIE") as it has insufficient equity capital to finance its activities without additional financial support and we are the primary beneficiary.
-As a result, we consolidate Upsilon RFO, and all significant inter-company transactions have been eliminated.
-Other than our equity investment, we have not provided any financial or other support to Upsilon RFO that we were not contractually required to provide.
+Original business is written directly by Upsilon RFO under fully-collateralized reinsurance contracts capitalized through the sale of non-voting shares to us and Upsilon Fund, or, to a lesser extent, is written directly by Renaissance Reinsurance and then ceded to Upsilon RFO.
+As a segregated accounts company, Upsilon RFO is permitted to establish segregated accounts to invest in and hold identified pools of assets and liabilities.
+Each pool of assets and liabilities in each segregated account is ring-fenced from any claims from the creditors of Upsilon RFO's general account and from the creditors of other segregated accounts within Upsilon RFO.